harness/developer-hub/docs/first-gen/fg-sme/k8s/existing-cluster-kubernetes-on-prem-infrastructure-requirements.md

 ##### Port Mapping for gRPC Traffic

-You also need to open port 9879 on the load balancer and map it to port 9879 on the ingress controller.
+You must also open port 9879 on the load balancer and map it to port 9879 on the ingress controller.
 This is to support gRPC traffic.

 ### Trusted Certificate Requirement for Harness Self-Managed Enterprise Edition

-All connections to the Harness Manager can be secure or unencrypted according to the URL scheme you use when you configure the load balancer URL during installation (`https://` or `http://`):
+Connections to Harness Manager can be secure or unencrypted.
+This depends on the URL scheme you apply when you configure the load balancer URL during installation (`https://` or `http://`).

 ![](./static/existing-cluster-kubernetes-on-prem-infrastructure-requirements-22.png)

-For secure connections from any integration into the Harness Manager (Github Webhooks, for example), including **Harness Delegate**, you must use a publicly trusted certificate.
+To securely connect Harness Delegate and integrations like Github Webhooks to Harness Manager, you must use a publicly trusted certificate.
 Harness does not support self-signed certificates for connections to Harness Manager.

-For connections from Harness Manager outbound to an integration, you can use a self-signed certificate.
-In this case, you must import the self-signed certificate into the delegate's JRE keystore manually or using a Harness [Delegate Profile](../../firstgen-platform/account/manage-delegates/run-scripts-on-the-delegate-using-profiles.md).
+For connections from Harness Manager to an integration, you can use a self-signed certificate.
+In this case, you must import the self-signed certificate into the delegate's JRE keystore manually or by using a delegate profile.
+For information on the use of profiles, see [Run scripts on the delegate using profiles](../../firstgen-platform/account/manage-delegates/run-scripts-on-the-delegate-using-profiles.md).

 See [Add Self-Signed Certificates for Delegate Connections](../../firstgen-platform/account/manage-delegates/add-self-signed-certificates-for-delegate-connections.md).